Thesis & Defense

 After the defense, the Academic Affairs Office will review additional paperwork that will need to be completed prior to a student’s degree certification with the student.

-Summer 2025 Certification Deadline: August 22nd, 2025
+Summer 2026 Certification Deadline: Friday, August 21st, 2026

-If you want your degree to be certified within the Summer 2025 semester, you must defend your thesis and complete all-post defense steps by August 15th.
-This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Summer 2025 certification deadline.
+If you want your degree to be certified within the Summer 2026 semester, you must defend your thesis and complete all-post defense steps by August 7th.
+This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Summer 2026 certification deadline.

-Fall 2025 Certification Deadline: January 9th, 2025
+Fall 2026 Certification Deadline: Friday, January 15th, 2027

-If you want your degree to be certified within the Fall 2025 semester, you must defend your thesis and complete all-post defense steps by December 22nd.
-This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Fall 2025 certification deadline.
+If you want your degree to be certified within the Fall 2026 semester, you must defend your thesis and complete all-post defense steps by January 1st, 2027.
+This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Fall 2026 certification deadline.

-Tuition Adjustment Deadlines:
+Tuition Adjustment Deadlines